 Behind the beach, the Slapton Ley Nature Reserve features the largest lake in the south-west and is home to wildlife including rare wildflowers, badgers, otters and the Cetti’s warbler.

 Other great beach options nearby are Goodrington Sands or Paignton beach which offer more of a traditional English seaside town feel.
 Both are sandy, have lots of amenities and are accessible by the steam train.
 To get there by vehicle you will need to catch one of the two car ferries that cross the Dart throughout the day.

 Our favourite beaches are slightly further away at Bantham, Thurlestone (pictured above), Hope Cove and Bigbury-on-Sea.
 These are all stunning sandy beaches that we feel are worth the journey of around half an hour from Dartmouth in Devon.

 Bantham is particularly good for young children with lovely soft sand, no dogs, shallow waters for swimming and paddling, and rock pools at low tide that are perfect for hunting crabs.

 5. Take a Walk Along the Coast

 The rugged coastline around Dartmouth is fantastic walking territory that offers spectacular views out to sea and along the coast towards Start Point.
-Our favourite walks include following the coast path past the castle to Stoke Fleming where you can enjoy a great lunch at the Green Dragon pub.
+Our favourite walks include following the South West coast path past the castle to Stoke Fleming where you can enjoy a great lunch at the Green Dragon pub.

 Another great option is to take the ferry over to Kingswear or for a lovely circular walk that takes in the Brownstone Battery (a WW2 gun battery at Froward Point) and the Daymark (a 24m tower built in 1864 to guide mariners into the Dart estuary).